Robbers Hit Man With Car In San Francisco Before Beating, Robbing Him

 He’s now recovering at home.
 It’s been more than two weeks since the attack.
 He said there is still a lot of physical and psychological pain.

 “I feel bad because I can’t walk.
 I depend on someone else to help me go to the bathroom.
 I am in pain.
-I have nightmares at night,” said Baez.READ MORE: BottleRock Rolls Into Saturday with Guns n' Roses, Miley Cyrus
+I have nightmares at night,” said Baez.READ MORE: Feds Close Portion of Merced River Near Where Family Died Mysteriously

 “For somebody to just run a car into you and rob you is crazy.
 I’ve never heard of that before,” said John Espejo, the owner of Uncle Boy’s and Baez’s boss.

 Espejo said Baez is very lucky to be alive.
-He set up a GoFundMe page for Baez.
-As of Friday evening, it’s raised about $33,000 toward his medical bills since he doesn’t have health insurance.
+He set up a GoFundMe page for Baez which as of Friday evening has raised about $33,000 toward his medical bills since he doesn’t have health insurance.

 “He’s always been a great guy, super nice.
 He’s a hard worker,” said Espejo.